 Description

-4-Ingredient Freezer Breakfast Burritos are simple to make, requiring just basic pantry ingredients.
+Breakfast burritos for the freezer are simple to make, requiring just basic pantry ingredients.
 Easy to make, simple to customize and perfect for busy mornings.

 Ingredients